chemerisuk/better-ajaxify/README.md

 ```

 ### Animate page transitions in CSS
-Each content transition can be animated.
-Just use [common approach for animations in better-dom](http://jsfiddle.net/C3WeM/4/) on apropriate elements to enable them:
+Each content transition can be animated:

 ```css
 /* style main content container */